edgexfoundry/edgex-docs/docs_src/general/ContainerNames.md

 # EdgeX Container Names
 The following table provides the list of the default EdgeX Docker image names to the Docker container name and Docker Compose names.

-!!! edgey "EdgeX 2.0"
-	For EdgeX 2.0 the EdgeX docker image names have been simplified and made consistent across all EdgeX services.

 === "Core"
     |Docker image name|Docker container name|Docker network hostname | Docker Compose service name|
     |---|---|---|---|